systeminit/si/app/docs/src/how-tos/aws-vpc.md

 Set the name to be `Private Route Table 1(2|3)` - the index should align with the subnet frame it is inside.

-Set the component type for each of the `Private Route Table` components to be `Configuration Frame (down)`.
+Set the Component type for each of the `Private Route Table` Components to be `Configuration Frame (down)`.

 ### Create the Private Route Components

 ![Create the Private Route Components](./aws-vpc/create-private-route.png)

-Add a `Route` component to each of the `Private Route Table` frames.
+Add a `Route` Component to each of the `Private Route Table` frames.

-Set the component name to be `Route to Internet (1|2|3)` - the index should align with the route table frame it is inside.
+Set the Component name to be `Route to Internet (1|2|3)` - the index should align with the route table frame it is inside.

 Set `DestinationCidrBlock` to be `0.0.0.0/0`.

-Connect the output socket `NAT Gateway ID` of `NAT Gateway 1` component to the `NAT Gateway ID` input socket of `Route to Internet 1` component.
+Connect the Output Socket `NAT Gateway ID` of `NAT Gateway 1` Component to the `NAT Gateway ID` Input Socket of `Route to Internet 1` Component.

-Connect the output socket `NAT Gateway ID` of `NAT Gateway 2` component to the `NAT Gateway ID` input socket of `Route to Internet 2` component.
+Connect the Output Socket `NAT Gateway ID` of `NAT Gateway 2` Component to the `NAT Gateway ID` Input Socket of `Route to Internet 2` Component.

-Connect the output socket `NAT Gateway ID` of `NAT Gateway 3` component to the `NAT Gateway ID` input socket of `Route to Internet 3` component.
+Connect the Output Socket `NAT Gateway ID` of `NAT Gateway 3` Component to the `NAT Gateway ID` Input Socket of `Route to Internet 3` Component.

 ### Apply your Change Set